-The Wallowa Whitman National Forest will designate a Duty Officer for the Forest as a whole and each District/Zone will designate a Duty Officer for the local unit for all periods in which fire management decisions can be expected to be made.
-The duty officer should be readily available by phone or radio, and be able to respond to their office timely if needed.
-It is not required that the duty officer be at work, and that some individuals may choose to be a duty officer while not at work.
+The Wallowa Whitman National Forest will designate a Duty Officer for the Forest as a whole and each District/Zone will designate a Duty Officer for the local unit for all periods in which fire management decisions can be expected to be made, generally June 1 through October 31.
+The duty officer should be readily available by phone or radio and be able to respond to their office timely if needed.
+It is not required that the duty officer be at work and is to be expected that individuals will be acting as duty officer while not officially at a work location such as office or compound.